OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 ## Building vs buying tools

-A contractor happened to be working on a project that used my solution and gave us a demonstration of a tool he’d come across for automating deployments, Octopus Deploy.
+The team was happily using my in-house deployment solution when a contractor gave us a demonstration of a tool he’d come across for automating deployments, Octopus Deploy.
 After the demonstration, one developer was adamant we needed Octopus.
 As the proud papa of my solution, I was reluctant to abandon my creation.
 By this time, I’d taken on the additional responsibility of being the Data Team supervisor, so I had less time to code, and I could no longer keep up with feature requests from the development teams.
 Octopus Deploy had a team of developers doing this as their full-time job, and I was just one person with limited availability.
 The final nail in my solution’s coffin was when a developer showed me he had to answer 14 questions to set up a deployment.
 Compared to Octopus, this was both cumbersome and inefficient.
 Setting my pride aside, I duplicated the functionality of my solution in only a few weeks with Octopus, and full Octopus adoption followed a few months later.

+This illustrates the classic problem of building in-house tools vs buying commercial ones.
+I'm happy we chose an off-the-shelf solution in this instance.
+Sometimes it's an advantage to build and maintain in-house tools but it's important to ask the question and weigh up the costs.

+Development tools can be a great enabler of teams to automate processes and solve problems but people and communication are critical to the success of DevOps and achieving change.

 ## From confrontation to collaboration